navidmdn/homepage/content/blog/reasoning-verifier-guided-search-emnlp22.md

 ![NLProofS](/homepage/images/nlproofs.png)

+## Task definitions

+#### Task 1 (No-distractor)
+In this simplest form, the task provides the model with a hypothesis and a set of supporting facts that are precisely the leaf nodes required to construct the ground truth proof tree.
+There are no extra or irrelevant pieces of information (distractors), meaning each provided fact directly contributes to proving the hypothesis.
+This task assesses the model's ability to generate coherent proofs when all necessary information is straightforward and directly available.

+#### Task 2 (Distractor)
+This task increases complexity by introducing distractors alongside the supporting facts.
+The model is given a hypothesis and a set of 25 sentences that includes both the relevant facts needed for the proof and additional irrelevant or misleading facts (distractors).
+The model's challenge is to sift through this mixed information, identify the relevant facts, and construct a logical proof for the hypothesis, demonstrating its capability to focus on pertinent information amidst potential noise.

+#### Task 3 (Full-corpus)
+The most challenging scenario, Task 3, requires the model to engage in a form of information retrieval alongside proof generation.
+The model is presented with a hypothesis and a large corpus containing thousands of sentences, from which it must first identify and retrieve relevant supporting facts before generating the proof.
+This task simulates a more realistic scenario where the model must navigate extensive information sources, akin to real-world reasoning and research tasks, to find the facts necessary to construct a valid proof.

 ## Step-wise Prover

 At the core of NLProofS is a model which is responsible for generating proofs step by step.
 The first step in building